serpent-linux/website/content/blog/source-format-defined.md

 typed parser and explicit schema, and with a struct-based approach it made it more trivial to group similar definitions.

-Other than that, we have the same notions with the format, intellient automatic package splitting, ease of developer experience, etc.
+Other than that, we have the same notions with the format, intelligent automatic package splitting, ease of developer experience, etc.